mboleary/arsmachina.net/content/blog/2021-08-15_HowToUseRpi3WithRasPad3.md

 - This is what's commonly known as a "smoke test", or a test to see if something lets out the magic smoke.
 If nothing happens, that's a good sign.
 - Might be worth plugging the tablet's internal

-7. Make sure that the tablet is off, disconnect the batter, and reconnect the display's flat flex cable, and the touch screen controller board cable.
+7. Make sure that the tablet is off, disconnect the battery, and reconnect the display's flat flex cable, and the touch screen controller board cable.
 Also take the time to tape down the wire to the board to ensure that it doesn't get ripped out accidentally.

 8. Reconnect the raspberry pi, and check to see if the touch screen works
 - At this point, the touch screen should be connected.
 On your linux system, open a terminal and run `lsusb`.
 You should see the following line: